-\paragraph{Limitations and Open Questions.} (1) \textbf{Non-zero Reconstruction Loss.} In our experiments, the regression loss remains notable, which may cause a performance degradation.
-Future work can be devoted to modifying the structure of BAE, especially by more advanced binarization functions~\citep{wang2018two, vargas2024biper} and gradient estimation methods~\citep{darabi2019bnn, yang2019quantization}; also, more scaled training sets for BAE can be utilized in an industrial scenario.
-(2) \textbf{Natural Language Feature Interpretation Based on Tokens.} In this paper, ComSem, and also the traditional automatic feature interpretation methods, are all based on the natural language interpretation of tokens where the features originate.
+\paragraph{Limitations and Open Questions.} (1) \textbf{Natural Language Feature Interpretation Based on Tokens.} In this paper, ComSem, and also the traditional automatic feature interpretation methods, are all based on the natural language interpretation of tokens where the features originate.
 However, the contextualization induced by Transformer layers may cause the semantics of the hidden states to deviate from the original token, but the method family overlooks such an effect.
 Future works can be devoted to directly decoding the semantics from the extracted atomized features by tools such as LogitLens~\citep{bloom2024understandingfeatureslogitlens} or PatchScopes~\citep{pmlr-v235-ghandeharioun24a}.
 Also, not all the features can be interpreted by natural languages, such as Task Vectors~\citep{hendel-etal-2023-context, sae_taskvectors}.
 We discuss this point in Appendix~\ref{appendix.case_analysis}.
-(3) \textbf{Investigation Scope.} Due to computational limits, we evaluate BAE only on Llama 3.2-1B and 3B, leaving large-scale tests for future work.
+(2) \textbf{Investigation Scope.} Due to computational limits, we evaluate BAE only on Llama 3.2-1B and 3B, leaving large-scale tests for future work.
 Nevertheless, we believe this paper provides a sufficient prototype of BAE for addressing dense/dead feature issues in SAE.